Vegan Guide to Taipei

 There were also an abundance of dog lovers; people campaigning for dogs and their welfare and people pushing their dogs around in prams like babies was not an unusual sight during our visit there.

-We won’t even attempt to do a language guide to help you with your time in Taipei as we admit that we didn’t master even the basics during our short trip there.
-People in Taipei speak Mandarin Chinese and the words you need to get along are included in this helpful PDF from World’s Best Vegan.
+We won’t even attempt to do a language guide to help you with your time in Taipei as we admit that we didn’t master even the basics during our short trip there, people in Taipei speak Mandarin, some the phrases you need are included in this PDF from World’s Best Vegan called ‘Vegan Phrase China.’

 There are taxis which are fairly cheap but the best and most popular form of transport is Uber.
 Everyone uses Uber in Taipei and you won’t have to wait long until someone comes to collect you, download the app before you arrive if you aren’t already a user (click here for a discount and you give us a reward too :).
 There also an MRT and train system and it’s pretty easy to walk about too.
 In short, getting around is easy and cheap.